duckISO/duckISO/README.md

 **⚠️ Warning:** duckISO is under development and is not polished or finish.
 You should probably expect bugs.

-My personal presets and scripts to modify Windows 11 with NTLite for performance and privacy. duckISO is a fork of [AtlasOS](https://github.com/Atlas-OS/Atlas).
+My personal presets and scripts to modify Windows 11 or 10 with NTLite for performance and privacy. duckISO is a fork of [AtlasOS](https://github.com/Atlas-OS/Atlas).
 It is focused on being a long term installation, with not a lot of items stripped (mostly UWP bloat is stripped), causing less issues in the future as you can re-enable what you have disabled.
 - Defender is not stripped, but it is disabled by default
   - You may want or need it in the future, it is a good anti-virus that integrates into Windows well (your brain is better though mostly)
 - Windows Update is not disabled, it is configured with policies and you can easily re-run the post installation script after an update
-  - It is enabled for security and bug fixes (it is Windows 11 after all)
+  - It is enabled for security and bug fixes (with Windows 11, you are probably going to want the updates)
 - Edge (configued with policies) is not stripped, it can be uninstalled and replaced with either LibreWolf of Brave
   - Couldn't strip it easily with free NTLite, plus it is nice to have an included web browser